 In a 26 inning New York-Penn League game which takes 6 hours, 40 minutes to complete at KeySpan Park in Coney Island, the Oneonta Tigers outlast the hometown Brooklyn Cyclones, 6-1.
 Mark Wright, a reserve outfielder, is the losing pitcher in the third longest game by innings in professional baseball history.

 Trying to keep their 14 straight postseason appearances streak intact, the Braves trade Class A catcher Max Ramirez to the Indians for Bob Wickman.
-Atlanta, winning 12 of 16 to get back into the wild-card race, is hoping the veteran 37-year old closer can help solve the team's late inning woes which includes the bullpen blowing half of this season's 40 save opportunities.
+Atlanta, winning 12 of 16 to get back into the wild-card race, is hoping the veteran 37 year-old closer can help solve the team's late inning woes, which includes the bullpen blowing half of this season's 40 save opportunities.

-After trailing 12-2, Oakland comes back to beat the Twins, 14-13, making it the first time the A's have come back from a ten-run deficit since being down by twelve runs in 1925 when the team, then known as Philadelphia Athletics, beat the Indians, 17-15.
+After trailing 12-2, Oakland comes back to beat the Twins, 14-13, making it the first time the A's have come back from a ten-run deficit since being down by twelve runs in 1925 when the team, then known as the Philadelphia Athletics, beat the Indians, 17-15.
 The 3 hours, 32 minutes slugfest ends with Michael Cuddyer being called out at home plate on a very controversial call after trying to score on a wild pitch.

-After trailing the Nationals by nine runs after five innings of play, the Braves take the lead, 10-9, when the team plates two runs in the top of ninth.
+After trailing the Nationals by nine runs after five innings of play, the Braves take the lead, 10-9, when the team plates two runs in the top of the ninth.
 Washington will knot the score in the bottom the frame on Danny Espinosa’s home run, but Atlanta will complete its amazing comeback with an unanswered run in the eleventh inning.